Best Project Management Software: 11 Tools Compared

 3. Smartsheet: Best for spreadsheet lovers

-Think of Smartsheet as an advanced version of a spreadsheet, with more capabilities.
-This system can be intuitive for companies who traditionally used spreadsheets for project management, such as time tracking with timesheets.
+Think of Smartsheet as an advanced spreadsheet with more capabilities.
+This system is intuitive for companies who traditionally used spreadsheets for project management and time tracking.

 Comparison: See how Smartsheet compares to this alternative.